Process Behavior Charts: Separating Behavior from Specification

 Summary

-– when to include specifications on process behaviour charts
+– when to include specifications on process behavior charts

 • Know the objective